picrin/money_sending_guide/README.md

 `jupyter notebook`

 And open the web browser to run the `send_money.ipynb` jupyter notebook, which transfers a small amount of money to the author of this guide :)

+## Revolut Payment Drafts

+This repository also supports Revolut Business API.
+Unlike Wise which executes payments immediately (with SCA), Revolut creates payment drafts that require manual approval in the Revolut app before execution.
+This is useful for workflows where you want to automate payment preparation but keep a human in the loop for final approval.
+To get started, generate an RSA keypair, share the public certificate with your customer, and have them upload it to their Revolut Business API settings.
+See
+`revolut_payment_drafts.ipynb` for the full implementation.